MonacoProtocol/sdk/readme/the-protocol.md

   - Markets are created with a lock time set by a unix timestamp - to the second - in `UTC`.
 Once this time has elapsed, orders can no longer be placed on the market.
 - Market Title/Type
   - Each market has a human-readable title and a machine-readable type.
+- Market Lock Order Behaviour
+  - (Not yet implemented) what should occur to unmatched orders when a market locks (either cancelled or nothing).
 - Event
   - Markets can be linked with an event, this event is an on-chain record of the real-world event the market is associated with.
 The event will act as the source of truth for outcomes. **Note:** the service supporting events is yet to be released, but markets can still be created and settled independently of their existence.

+### In-Play Markets

+All markets contain in-play focused flags that allow for orders to be placed during an event.
+In-play markets are facilitated by off-chain cranking.

+- In-play Enabled
+  - Flag to showing if the market is an in-play market.
+- In-play
+  - Flag showing the the market is currently in play.
+- In-play Order Delay
+  - How many seconds must elapse before an order on an in play market can be matched.
+- Event Start Order Behaviour
+  - What should occur to unmatched orders when an in-play market moved to in play (either cancelled or nothing).
+- Event Start Timestamp
+  - Timestamp a market will go in-play.

 ## Orders